seed-rs/seed/README.md

 **Web fundamentals**: Experience building websites using HTML/CSS or other frameworks is required.
 Neither this guide nor the API docs describes how web pages are structured, or what different HTML/DOM elements, attributes, styles etc do.
 You'll need to know these before getting started.
-Rebar provides tools used to assemble and manipulate these fundamentals.
+Seed provides tools used to assemble and manipulate these fundamentals.
 Mozilla's [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn) is a good place to start.

-**Other frontend frameworks** The design principles Rebar uses are similar to those used by React, Elm, and Yew.
-People familiar with how to set up interactive web pages using these tools will likely have an easy time learning Rebar.
+**Other frontend frameworks** The design principles Seed uses are similar to those used by React, Elm, and Yew.
+People familiar with how to set up interactive web pages using these tools will likely have an easy time learning Seed.

 ### App structure